mahandrad3/mah-andrade/README.md

 Mobile Developer
 -----------------------------

 I'm a 20 year old developer.
 I love coding and figuring out how to solve deep problems using cutting-edge technology.
-My main focus is mobile development, making applications that impact the lives of thousands of users.
+My main focus is java development, making applications that impact the lives of thousands of users.

 * 🌍  I'm based in São Paulo, Brazil